trojsten/web/README.md

   - the code must also pass [`flake8`](http://flake8.pycqa.org/en/latest/) lint check.
 - tests
   - the PR must pass all tests
-  - the PR should also have a sufficent code coverage.
+  - the PR should also have sufficient code coverage.
 - migrations
   - the PR must include all necessary migrations.
 Note that Django localizes migrations, so make sure your translations are up to date (`./manage.py compilemessages`) before generating migrations.